Vietnam.vn - Nền tảng quảng bá Việt Nam

 South Korea's Foreign Ministry reaffirmed its stance that it does not recognize North Korea as a nuclear state.

-On March 13, Russian President Vladimir Putin said that North Korea has its own "nuclear umbrella" and Pyongyang has not asked Moscow for any help.
+On March 13, Russian President Vladimir Putin said that North Korea has its own "nuclear umbrella" and Pyongyang has not asked Moscow for help with anything.

 On March 14, Yonhap quoted a South Korean Foreign Ministry official responding to this comment as saying: "There is no change in the government's stance on not recognizing North Korea as a nuclear state."